 How to get started:

-Students apply and register for online courses in the same way they do for on campus courses.
+Students apply for online and on campus courses in the same way they do for on campus courses.
+The difference in registration is only the ticket number.

 All courses use the Blackboard course delivery system.